-To act as a tool for enhancing the understanding of the trainers who would be involved in conducting the training for dealers of electronics products on the subject of e-waste.
+To actas a tool for enhancing the understanding of the trainers who would be involved in conducting the training for students on the subject of e-waste.

-To serve as a ready reference for trainers to design and organize trainings on the subject of e-waste for dealers of electronics products.
+To serve as a ready reference for trainers to design and organize trainings on the subject of e-waste for students.